th-rtyf-re/kthpq/README.md

 - `lualatex` is used when using `kthpq` with the `LuaLaTeX` engine, see options below.

-There are two options you can add when loading the theme:
+The following options are available when loading the theme:
 - `engine=lualatex` or `pdflatex`.
 The default and recommended engine for compiling with `kthpq` is `lualatex`, which is the only way to get the recommended fonts Figtree and Georgia.
 The option `pdflatex` should be